abishakemuthu/Gen_AI_and_Prompting_Techniques/README.md

 - Prompt 2 : What is its population?
 - Output 2 : 14.42 Cr

-### Contextual prompting
+### Contextual prompting - RAG (Retrieval-Augmented Generation) prompting

 The  model is given a specific context (such as a document or background information) and is asked to perform a task based on that context.

 - Prompt : Based on the following job description, give me the key qualification?